 VI.
 Premises Powering of Communications Equipment over Communications Cables

-Informational Note: This Part addresses types of circuits intended to provide power over coaxial cables and communications wires and cables to remote equipment, including systems such as Power over Ethernet (PoE).
-These premises-powering systems do not include circuits such as those that provide plain old telephone services (POTS), traditional CATV services and similar legacy communications services.

-840.160 Powering Circuits.
-Communications cables, in addition to carrying the communications circuit, shall also be permitted to carry circuits for powering communications equipment.
-The communications cables and the powering circuits shall comply with 840.160(A), (B) and (C), as applicable.
+Informational Note: This Part addresses types of circuits intended to provide power over coaxial cables and communications wires and cables.840.160 Powering Circuits.
+Communications wires and cables, and coaxial cables, in addition to carrying a communications circuit or circuits, shall be permitted to carry a powering circuit or circuits.
+The cables shall comply with 840.160(A), and (B) .

 (A) Power Limitations.
-The power circuits shall comply with the requirements of Table 11(B) in Chapter 9 for voltage sources up to 60 V dc.
+The power circuits shall comply with the requirements of Table 11(B) in Chapter 9 for Class 2 voltage sources over 30 V up to 60 V dc.

-Informational Note: The 100 VA (100 W) power source maximum nameplate rating in Chapter 9, Table 11(B) is the same as the maximum power rating for network-powered broadband communications systems in Table 830.15, the communications industry standard in ATIS-0600337.2010 and UL 60950-21.
+Informational Note: The 100 VA (100 W) power source maximum nameplate rating in Chapter 9, Table 11(B) is the same as the maximum power rating for network-powered broadband communications systems in Table 830.15.
+The communications industry standards applicable are ATIS-0600337.2010 and UL 60950-21.

 (B) Ampacity.
-The maximum current carried by each communications conductor shall conform to Table 840.160(A).

-Informational Note: The ampacity of the small wire gauges used in communications cables are not included in the ampacity tables in Article 310.

-(C) Installations of New Cables.
-New cables installed for carrying both communications and power, where the maximum adjusted ampacity of conductors exceed the values in Table 840.160(A), shall be Type CMP-LP, CMR-LP or CM-LP, as applicable.

-( D) Using Cables Without the “LP” Marking for Supplying Premises Power and Communications.
-New and existing cables without the “LP” marking shall be permitted to connect to communications equipment that supplies communications and power in accordance with the voltage and power limitations of Table 11(B) in Chapter 9 for voltage sources up to 60 V dc, provided that the maximum current supplied by the power source is less than the adjusted ampacity of conductors in Table 840.160(A).
-For ambient temperatures other that 30°C (86°F) ampacity shall be permitted to be adjusted per Table 310.15(B)(2)(a).
+The maximum current carried by each Class 2 communications circuit using a pair of conductors shall comply with the requirements of Table 11(B) in Chapter 9 for voltage sources over 30 V up to 60 V dc.
+For ambient temperatures higher than 30°C (86°F) ampacity shall be permitted to be adjusted per Table 310.15(B)(2)(a).

-Table 840.160(A), Communications Conductor Ampacity Based on Copper Conductors at Ambient Temperature of 30°C (86°F), Conductor Temperature 60° C (140° F)

-Supplemental Information
+Informational Note: Ampacity may need to be adjusted further depending on cable type, installation conditions and, bundle size.
+See TIA TSB-184-A Guidelines for Supporting Power Delivery Over Balanced Twisted-Pair Cabling for additional information.

+SE.

+.